A lamping expedition for rabbits in East Kent proved fruitful for Charlotte Lycett Green, who discovered a local demand for quality game produce

 Q: I am getting my first ferret.
 My parents are a bit apprehensive but I have managed to convince them that it is a good idea.
 I am unsure whether to get…

-Retiring a lurcher from a ferreting career
+Retiring lurcher from ferreting

 It is at this time of year when I scrutinise the strengths and weaknesses of my ferrets and ask myself questions such as which hob do i breed from to improve…

-Ferreting teamwork triumph
+Ferreting teamwork

 At the heart of ferreting is the relationship between the ferreter, his dogs and his ferrets, and the effort that each puts in.
 When I met Ryan, a young ferreter from Batley…

-Ferreting on an ancient hedgerow
+Industrial Ferreting on an ancient hedgerow

 The Jolly boys tackled a hedgerow planted in the 1800s, which was housing rabbits doing a lot of damage – this was industrial ferreting.
 Knowing your quarry’s behaviour always brings…